cgkineo/adapt-graphicLottie/README.md

 # Adapt Graphic Lottie

 **Adapt Graphic Lottie** is an *extension* that renders Lottie animations exported from Adobe After Effect using the Bodymovin plugin.
-It work *only* where graphics are rendered as *img* tags and not everywhere.
-Change the file ending, uploading the json as an svgz/bmp for the AAT.
+It works *only* where graphics are rendered as *img* tags and not everywhere graphics are rendered as *img* tags, due to custom styling and behaviour.

 Uses v5.7.6 of Lottie.

+## Adapt Authoring Tool
+Change the file ending of your json from `.json` to `.svgz` for use in the AAT image picker.

 ## Settings Overview